compromise-evident/WhatNext/README.md

 --------------------------------------------------------------------------------
 ## Escaping finitude
-The clostrophobic finitude that led me to infinite trust from 1 number.
+The claustrophobic finitude that led me to infinite trust from 1 number.
 (How Authorship overcomes surprising depth of censorship.
 Completed, electronifying...)

 --------------------------------------------------------------------------------
 ## Start your own crypto this instant